CHECKLIST: marketing your spot

 12. Consult our resident marketing expert: one of our top hosts, Lorraine Wilde, has applied many techniques, from her marketing consulting practice to making her spot one of our highest grossing spots.
 You can book a 45-minute consultation with her to get customized marketing recommendations for growing your business.
 Sniffspot covers the cost of these consultations to provide them for free to you.
 Please bring your list of questions.
 Sign up here.

 For more ideas, we recommend joining our Sniffspot Host Community - which is our host-only community where hosts swap tips and ask questions.
+You can also check out the host marketing section of your host account here.

 Once you are set up for providing a great experience for hosts, then check out our next articles for success as a host: